Colorado preps for 10,000 on illegal, monthlong campout - NewsBreak

 He has organized a law enforcement team of about 40 people who will monitor the gathering around the clock to ensure compliance with various safety issues, including parking and traffic.

-Other forest officials are working on managing fire risks, the impacts on natural resources, and restoring the area after the gathering is over.
+Other forest officials are working on managing fire risks, the impacts to natural resources and restoring the area after the gathering is over.

 “We recognize that there are going to be some significant impacts,” Bacon said.